 Where would you say you are?
 In an ocean without a life jacket?
 In a desert with a canteen full of water?

-Since the COVID-19 epidemic was sprung upon us, where has this sudden change of events found you?
+Since the COVID-19 pandemic sprung upon us, where has this sudden change of events found you?
 If unemployed.
 Are you finding yourself ill-equipped to weather the storms of uncertainty?
 Or, are you finding yourself enjoying your abruptly-given time off, putting your newly found freedom to great use?

 Ask yourself this question.
 What do I choose?
 At the very moment that you find yourself checking your phone for a news update or sitting down to watch a YouTube video, ask yourself “What is it that I choose today?
 Fear or confidence?”